TSoGiants/MECH2101-Mechanical-CAD-and-CAM/Curriculum_Files/Lesson_01/1_Introduction_to_Mechanical_CAD_and_CAM.md

 ![A mechanical part.](https://github.com/TSoGiants/MECH2101-Mechanical-CAD-and-CAM/blob/master/Curriculum_Files/Lesson_01/Images/figure1-1.png?raw=true)

 <p class="caption">Figure 1.
 An example of a mechanical part - a button used in the water bottle rocket trigger mechanism designed on Work in Progress.</p>
 A mechanical assembly is a collection of parts assembled to form a larger device.
-Each part in an assembly is typically designed and fabricated at least partiallyindepdendently from the other components in the design.
+Each part in an assembly is typically designed and fabricated at least partially indepdendently from the other components in the design.
 Assemblies can consist of as few as two parts, or as many as hundreds or even thousands for complex mechanical systems.
 Figure 2 shows a simple mechanical assembly drafted in Alibre Design.

 ![A mechanical assembly.](https://github.com/TSoGiants/MECH2101-Mechanical-CAD-and-CAM/blob/master/Curriculum_Files/Lesson_01/Images/figure1-2.png?raw=true)